johnpfield/psi-jee/README.md

 	</assembly-descriptor>
 ```

-Finally, make sure your Maven POM file is updated to include the dependency for the psi-jee-1.0.0.jar, as shown below.
+Finally, make sure you update the Maven POM file for your application so that it includes the dependency for the psi-jee-1.0.0.jar, as shown below.

 ```xml
 	<dependencies>